olegood/vms-maven-archetype/README.md

 To generate a project, adjust the following command line to your needs:

-- Adjust `artifactId=vms-engine` to define the Maven artifact.
-- Adjust `groupId="olegood.vms"` to define the Maven groupId and the Java Source Package.
+- Adjust `appName=engine` to define the application name.
 - Lookup the list of [available properties](#available-properties) to see if there's more you want to adjust.

 ```shell